shiqipan/shiqipan.github.io/_talks/springer-fibers.md

 title: "Springer fibers"
 collection: talks
 type: "Research project"
-permalink: /talks/springer-fibers
+permalink: /research/springer-fibers
 venue: "with Prof. Julianna Tymoczko"
-date: 2014-03-01
+date: 2020-06-01
-location: "Los Angeles, CA"
+location: "Smith College, MA"
 ---

 This is a description of your conference proceedings talk, note the different field in type.
 You can put anything in this field.